 When adding details, the cell display in the form will be changed, showing a blue icon in the upper-left corner, as shown in the image below:

-When clicking Cell Value Details, a side panel will open, where the selected context is displayed, and just below, a table with the fields Description, Operation, and Value.
+When clicking Cell Breakdown, a side panel will open, where the selected context is displayed, and just below, a table with the fields Description, Operation, and Value.

 Click Save to apply the value changes and close the panel;

-When changing the value of a cell using the Cell Value Details tool, it becomes a calculated cell, preventing changes via the form.
+When changing the value of a cell using the Cell Breakdown tool, it becomes a calculated cell, preventing changes via the form.

-When adding values to a cell via Cell Value Details, the display will be changed, showing a red icon in the upper-left corner, as shown in the image below:
+When adding values to a cell via Cell Breakdown, the display will be changed, showing a red icon in the upper-left corner, as shown in the image below:

 To view the Data Table Audit, follow these steps: